cad-polito-it/dnn-benchmarks/README.md

 - `masked`: inferenze che mascherano il fault
 - `non_critical`: inferenze in cui il fault modifica l'output ma non la previsione
 - `critical`: inferenza in cui il fault  è classificato come SDC-1, cioè modifica la predizione finale

+To perform the fault injection campaigns on the PyTorch models, we used SFIadvancedmodels(link), a fault injector developed by the CAD research group at the DAUIN department of Politecnico di Torino.

 ## Available Models (so far)